Lists & Flagging

 This function allows you to overview your blacklist / whitelist rules for quality checks or reporting reasons.
-In addition to inputting data points manually you may also set overwrites, setting a preference in case two different states should apply to a transaction.
-This can be done through the Settings page, as described above.
+In addition to inputting data points manually, you may also set overwrites, setting a preference in case two different states should apply to a transaction.
+You can do this through the Settings page, as described above.

 Blacklisting a value will set the score to 100 for every transaction in the future containing the given data point.
 Only blacklist anything if you are certain that all related transactions are suspicious.

 We recommend blacklisting browser hashes, IPs for a limited time (90 days maximum recommended) as well as user IDs, emails, phone numbers and cookie hashes.

 Whitelisting a value will set the score to 0 for every transaction in the future containing the same data field.

 As with the blacklist, we suggest only whitelisting values that are more specific, such as user IDs, email addresses, card hashes, etc., as some more general data points can cause false negatives (such as an ISP or card’s bank name).

 With Custom Lists, you can watchlist certain transactions and interactions without creating new rules with layers of parameters.
 Use this tab to monitor accounts, transactions, or users and test assumptions before making any changes.